Here are some unique advantages of the new Cryotec system over ALL other existing systems of Vitrification, including Sage:

 Ideally 1 hour after denuding.

 It is not necessary to collapse or shrink blastocysts.
-The best timing for vitrication of the blastocyst is when their size (diameter) is between 160-220µm for perfect survival after vitrification.
+Best timing for vitrication of blastocyst is when their size (diameter) is between 160-220µm for perfect survival after vitrification.

 For vitrification, the solutions can be used 3 to 4 times, provided there is minimal transfer of solutions from one well to another.
 So, this really depends on the efficiency of the embryologist, in terms of handling and quickness.
 You will set your own limits as you move along the learning curve.
 For warming, it is recommended to use the solutions only once, since we transfer considerable volume of TS into DS, and DS into WS.

 Maximum three cleavage stage embryos or oocytes can be loaded on cryotec.
-For blastocyst, we recommend a maximum of two.
+For blastocyst we recommend maximum of two.

 Post warming wait for 2 hrs before microinjection (ICSI).

 Day 2 and Day 3 embryo transfer can be done immediately after warming.
-In case of the blastocyst, the transfer should be done 2 hours after warming.
+In case of blastocyst , transfer should be done 2 hours after warming.

 Assisted Hatching is not required as vitrification does not lead to zona hardening.

-The best timing for vitrication of the blastocyst is when their size (diameter) is between 160-220µm for perfect survival after vitrification.
+Best timing for vitrication of blastocyst is when their size (diameter) is between 160-220µm for perfect survival after vitrification.

 It is possible to achieve 100% survival vitrification provided you begin with normal cell quality and follow the strict protocol prescribed by Dr. Masashige Kuwayama